Lightning McQueen: Legacy

 Lightning has been described by critics as one of the greatest or most iconic movie cars.
-(Note: Sources that cite Lightning as among the greatest or most iconic movie cars include:) In 2011, Liam Lacey writing for The Globe and Mail suggested Lightning should change his catchphrase to "ka-ching" due to the success of Cars merchandise, which earned almost $10 billion from the first film alone.
+(Note: Sources that cite Lightning as among the greatest or most iconic movie cars include:) In 2011, Liam Lacey, writing for The Globe and Mail, suggested Lightning should change his catchphrase to "ka-ching" due to the success of Cars merchandise, which earned almost $10 billion from the first film alone.
 In motorsport, the Japanese team APR Racing drove the Lightning-based livery No. 95 Toyota MR-S during the 2008 Super GT Series.

 In April 2021, 15 years after the release of Cars, "Lightning McQueen Crocs" trended on Twitter, after the Crocs shoe company released a limited edition pair of adult Crocs designed in the character's likeness.
 In October 2021, Wilson appeared in a sketch on Saturday Night Live which involved him recording Lightning's dialogue for a fourth Cars film.
 In the script, the character is increasingly presented as the villain of the story.
 A debate over Lightning's status as the greatest of all time raged with fans on social media in November 2023, eventually involving American sports journalist Stephen A. Smith, who opined that he could not be regarded as such in comparison to Strip 'The King' Weathers.
 In February 2024, NASCAR racing driver Kyle Busch referred to the character after being in the middle car in a three-wide finish at Atlanta Motor Speedway.
 He commented, "I hate that we had a Lightning McQueen-style finish there," referring to a moment in Cars when the character finishes in a three-wide race by sticking his tongue out to reach the finish line.
 In May 2024, Chris Buescher made a similar joke after losing to Kyle Larson in a close photo finish at Kansas Speedway by commenting, "Guess I should've pulled a Lightning McQueen and stuck out my tongue."
 NHL rookie Roger McQueen picked the number 95 after his draft selection for the Anaheim Ducks.
+The character has served as an inspiration in real-world motorsport, notably influencing the current generation of Formula One drivers.
+Red Bull and Racing Bulls drivers Isack Hadjar and Liam Lawson have both cited Lightning as a primary reason for their initial interest in motorsport.